 If your dog gets a tick, you want to get it off as quickly as possible and in one piece.
 It is important not to put any substance on the tick or to squash it or leave any parts of it in your dog.
 Please see The Best Way to Remove a Dog Tick.
-The recommended tool is the Tick Twister.
+The recommended tool is the Tick Twister or similar gadget.
 I keep one in my dog’s first aid kit at home and one in the car or walkies bag too.

 Not for removing ticks, unless you really know what you are doing but useful for removing any fiddly objects, stings, splinters etc…

 If your dog has a wound, stitches or any area you don’t want them to bother, you will need something like a recovery cone (lampshade) or medical vest.
 These items are specially designed to stop your dog reaching or bothering parts of their body.

 There are various types of cone or lampshade.
 Your vet can probably provide you with a traditional hard plastic cone or a cone made of a softer material, meaning less bumps and inconvenience.
 There is also a blowup version of a recovery collar which sits around the dog's neck, but beware what parts of their body your dog can still reach.
 A dog recovery suit is also a great idea.
 They are comfortable, breathable and have many uses.

 Antiseptic wipes, lotions or sprays are useful for cleaning wounds, instruments etc…

 For insect stings and allergies.
 But make sure the brand you use is safe for dogs.
 Many human antihistamines are combination products.
 Avoid these for dogs, especially those that contain decongestant.
 If you are unsure, ask your vet for advice and carefully read the label to make sure nothing else is included.

 Great for eye care, eye wash etc…